Could You Be Orthorexic?

 "A person with orthorexia almost obsessively eats only certain foods that they've deemed to be ‘healthy' and won't touch anything else," says Jennifer Lombardi, executive director at Summit Eating Disorders, a partner of the Eating Recovery Center in Denver, Colorado.
 "The initial intention of the person is to become healthier by eating higher-quality and ‘purer' foods, but she takes this to extremes, and it spirals out of control, leading to poor health, dangerously low body weight, injury, or illness."

-Unfortunately orthorexia is harder to identify than disorders such as anorexia or bulimia.
-“One major obstacle is that we live in a culture that emphasizes the importance of being fit, eating healthy, and aspiring to make the ‘right’ choices when it comes to food, so what’s essentially turning into an illness for someone can be masked under the veil of healthy living,” Lombardi says.
+"One major obstacle is that we live in a culture that emphasizes the importance of being fit, eating healthy, and aspiring to make the ‘right' choices when it comes to food, so what's essentially turning into an illness for someone can be masked under the veil of healthy living," Lombardi says.
+(Another woman confesses: "My Vegan Diet Hid My Eating Disorder.")

 To tell if your diet has gone to the extreme, ask yourself these questions from the National Eating Disorders Association: